INL/BlackLab/core/src/site/markdown/getting-started.md

 Here’s the basic structure of a BlackLab search application, to give you an idea of where to look in the source code and documentation (note that we leave nl.inl.blacklab out of the package names for brevity):

-1. Call Searcher.open() to instantiate a search.Searcher object.
+1. Call BlackLab.open() to instantiate a BlackLabIndex object.
 This provides the main BlackLab API.
-2. Construct a search.TextPattern structure that represents your query.
-You may want to do this from a query parser, or use one of the query parsers supplied with BlackLab (queryParser.corpusql.CorpusQueryLanguageParser, …).
+2. Construct a TextPattern structure that represents your query.
+You may want to do this from a query parser, or use one of the query parsers supplied with BlackLab (CorpusQueryLanguageParser, …).
-3. Call the Searcher.find() method to execute the TextPattern and return a search.Hits object.
+3. Call the BlackLabIndex.find() method to execute the TextPattern and return a Hits object.
 (Internally, this translates the TextPattern into a Lucene SpanQuery, executes it, and collects the hits.
 Each of these steps may also be done manually if you wish to have more control over the process)
-4. Sort or group the results, using Hits.sort() or the search.grouping.ResultsGrouper class and a search.grouping.HitProperty object to indicate the sorting/grouping criteria.
+4. Sort or group the results, using Hits.sort() or Hits.group() and a HitProperty object to indicate the sorting/grouping criteria.
-5. Select a few of your Hits to display by wrapping them in a search.HitsWindow.
+5. Select a few of your Hits to display by calling Hits.window().
 6. Loop over the HitsWindow and display each hit.
-7. Close the Searcher object.
+7. Close the BlackLabIndex object.

 The above in code:

 	// Open your index
-	BlackLabIndex index = BlackLabIndex.open(new File("/home/zwets/testindex"));
-	try {
+	try (BlackLabIndex index = BlackLab.open(new File("/home/zwets/testindex"))) {
-	    // NOTE: we use single quotes here to keep the example readable,
-	    // but CQL only uses double quotes, so we do a replace.
-	    String corpusQlQuery = "'the' [pos='adj.*'] 'brown' 'fox' ";
+	    String corpusQlQuery = " \"the\" [pos=\"adj.*\"] \"brown\" \"fox\" ";
-	    corpusQlQuery = corpusQlQuery.replaceAll("'", "\"");

 	    // Parse your query to get a TextPattern TextPattern pattern = CorpusQueryLanguageParser.parse(corpusQlQuery);